Isopropylmagnesium chloride: Turbo-Grignard reagents

 Furthermore, traditional routes to Grignard reagents has limited functional group compatibility, whereas the Turbo-Grignard method tolerates other halides, some ester groups, and nitriles.

 Studies suggest that the enhanced reactivity towards electrophiles by "Turbo-Grignard" reagents in comparison to their "classic" equivalent can be attributed to a greater concentration of nucleophilic magnesate complexes in the solution due to the presence of LiCl.

+Structure and speciation

+In ether solution, chloride-containing Grignard reagents consist of ether complexes, often as clusters such as R2Mg4Cl6(THF)6.
+In the case of the Turbo Grignard reagent, the cluster R2Mg4Cl6(THF)6 was identified by X-ray crystallography.